nickjwhite/diogenes/README.md

     make -f mk.morpheus-old

-The current version of Morpheus from the Perseus project has some bugs in it that leads to incomplete and incorrect output, so it is recommended to use the older version.
+The current version of Morpheus in the Perseus github repo has some bugs in it that leads to incomplete and incorrect output, so it is recommended to use the older version.
 But if you want to test the current version, do this instead: